 Test Your Keywords

-Throw More Money At Your Keywords
+Invest More Money Into Your Keywords

-Amazon sponsored brands to reach the top of searchability typically by investing gobs of cash into their campaigns.
-If you want to test your keywords' effectiveness in making impressions, increase your funding to your most important campaigns.
+- For Amazon sponsored brands to reach top levels of searchability, they typically start by funding their campaigns.
+If you want to test your keywords' effectiveness in generating impressions, increase funding to your most important campaigns.
 Ad performance (when it comes to keyword bids) typically comes from a willingness to invest.

 Check Your Ad Quality